jimdigriz/portier-nginx/README.md

      * the portier-nginx parts are top-and-tailed with `####`
      * extract the `http { ... }` and `server { ... }` sections and graft them into your own nginx configuration
  1. restart nginx

+Hopefully everything starts up okay, and depending on how you reconciled the sample `nginx` configuration with your existing one, when you open your application you should be directed to a login screen.

+Type in your email address, walk through the authentication flow and you then should be able to access your application.

+It will receive your email address in the [HTTP header `Remote-User` which many applications support for external authentication handlers.

+## Runtime Secret

 When you start `nginx` you will see a warning in your error log similar to: